-On July 20, 2010, after the mitigation and sentencing hearing, the jury recommended that Johnnie Cook, 32, of Akron, be sentenced to Life without Parole.
-The jury heard testimony that entailed mitigating circumstances about Cook's life and why the death penalty should not be imposed for the murders.
+(July 20, 2010 ...
+Akron) ...
+Prosecutor Sherri Bevan Walsh announced today that a jury recommended that Johnnie Cook, 32, of Akron, be sentenced to Life without Parole for killing mother and son Julianna and Alan Grna.
+The jury heard testimony beginning yesterday, Monday, July 19, that entailed mitigating circumstances about Cook's life and why the death penalty should not be imposed for the murders.
 After deliberating almost four hours, they returned with their recommended sentence.